captbaritone/webamp/packages/skin-database/docs/database.md

 # Database

-The Winamp Skin Museum, and related projects, are powered by an SQLite database which is not included in this repository, but a copy can be obtained by reaching out directly.
+The Winamp Skin Museum, and related projects (Twitter bot, Discord bot), are powered by an SQLite database which is not included in this repository, but a copy can be obtained by reaching out directly.

 For reference, the tables/colums are as follows: